Château de la Croë: Ownership

 The Duke and Duchess of Windsor leased the château in May 1938, in addition to their Parisian mansion, after the Duke's abdication as King Edward VIII in 1936.
-When the Germans invaded France they left it for Spain, on 19 June 1940.
+When the Germans invaded France they departed for Spain on 19 June 1940.

 The Windsors returned in 1946 to find that it had been used during the war as a billet for Italian and German troops.
 The building was in a poor state and there was abandoned military equipment on the building and in the garden.
 The Duchess of Windsor subsequently renovated the house, leading the author Rebecca West to comment that "There are not many women who can pick up the keys to a rented house, raddled by long submission to temporary inmates, and make it look as if a family of cheerful good taste had been living there for two or three centuries."

 Winston and Clementine Churchill celebrated their fortieth wedding anniversary with the Windsors at the château in 1948.

 Among the Windsors' guests were Deborah, Duchess of Devonshire and her husband, the 11th Duke of Devonshire.
 Deborah Devonshire later recalled that the Duke of Windsor wore full Highland dress at dinner, with a kilt and a dirk, and a Highland piper entertained the dinner guests, which Devonshire thought was "more suited to the misty glens than the Côte d'Azur in July."
-The Windsors' housekeeper later worked at Chatsworth, home of the Devonshires.
-The housekeeper told Deborah Devonshire that all the staff employed at the Château de la Croë by the Windsors were blonde haired, however, in Edward Wessex’ 2015 documentary, “Whatever happened to the Windsors?”, there is film footage of staff with dark hair and dark skin filmed at the Chateau.
+The Windsors' housekeeper later worked at Chatsworth House, home of the Devonshires.
+The housekeeper told Deborah Devonshire that all the staff employed at the Château de la Croë by the Windsors were blonde haired, however, in Edward Wessex’s 2015 documentary, “Whatever happened to the Windsors?”, there is film footage of staff with dark hair and dark skin filmed at the Château.

 The Windsors left when their lease expired in the spring of 1949.

 The Greek shipping magnate Aristotle Onassis owned the château from 1950 to 1957, selling it after his wife, Athina Livanos, found him in bed with her friend, the socialite Jeanne Rhinelander.
 The house was then acquired by Onassis's brother-in-law and business rival, Stavros Niarchos, who bought it for his wife, Eugenia Livanos, Athina's sister.